DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2020-01-30-cox_proportional_hazards_model.md

 - Proportional hazards assumption
 - R
 - Python
+- r
+- python
 seo_description: Explore the Cox Proportional Hazards Model and its application in survival analysis, with examples from clinical trials and medical research.
 seo_title: Understanding Cox Proportional Hazards Model for Medical Survival Analysis
 seo_type: article
 summary: A comprehensive guide to the Cox Proportional Hazards Model, its assumptions, and applications in survival analysis and clinical trials.
 tags:
 - Cox proportional hazards model
 - Survival analysis